-A project initiated and managed by USC Lecturer Kevin Todd, the purpose of the Chroma 256 Project is to create an awareness of the complexity of our relationship and use of colour and to explore whether a standardisation is occurring due to computer-based technologies, both in terms of the internet and in the teaching of design, where software has also become international.
+This project was initiated and managed by USC Lecturer Kevin Todd.
+The purpose of the Chroma 256 Project was to create an awareness of the complexity of our relationship and use of colour and to explore whether a standardisation is occurring due to computer-based technologies—both in terms of the internet and in the teaching of design—where software has also become international.

 However, the colour experience of the current generation of design students (digital natives) has assumed an international dimension and standardisation due to the proliferation of the internet and the extent to which the technical parameters of media have influenced colour display.

-The project involves design students in Australia, China, Turkey, Ecuador, South Africa, India, Germany and the United States undertaking the same colour project with the outcome being exhibited in each country.
+The project involved design students in Australia, China, Turkey, Ecuador, South Africa, India, Germany and the United States undertaking the same colour project with the outcome being exhibited in each country.